Atari Games Corp. v. Nintendo of America Inc.: Background

 Until 1980, the Atari VCS was the only major console on the market, with all games produced in-house, by Atari, Inc. After several Atari employees left to found Activision in 1979, Atari sued them for violating a non-disclosure agreement, and attempted to prevent Activision from producing games for the Atari console.
 The court refused to grant an injunction against Activision, and the two companies settled out of court in 1982, leading to the first official third-party video games for the Atari VCS.
 Soon after, the United States saw the proliferation of video game consoles, as well as many low-quality games produced by third-party developers.
 In 1982, the number of Atari games on the market grew from under 100 to over 400 by the end of the year, and experts began to warn of an oversupply.
 The number of games over-saturated the market, and was a factor that led to the video game crash of 1983 in North America.

-Around this time, Nintendo was planning to enter the North American market by re-launching its Japan-based Famicom console.
+Around this time, Nintendo was planning to enter the North American console market by launching a version of its Japanese Family Computer (Famicom) console.
 To differentiate the Famicom from failed consoles in America, Nintendo rebranded it as the Nintendo Entertainment System (NES) and its cartridges as Game Paks, with a design reminiscent of a VCR.
-To limit the flood of games that led to the 1983 crash as well as the bootleg problem seen in Asia, Nintendo created the proprietary 10NES system, a lockout chip that would only allow the NES to play a cartridge with an authorized "key".
+To limit the flood of games that led to the 1983 crash as well as bootlegging problems seen in Asia, Nintendo created the proprietary 10NES system, a lockout chip that would only allow the NES to play a cartridge with an authorized "key".
 Game developers were only authorized if they agreed to Nintendo's licensing terms, preventing any developer from releasing more than two games per year, and limiting "inappropriate" content such as religious themes or excessive violence.
 This led Nintendo to add the Official Nintendo Seal of Quality to their games, signaling to customers that their games met a consistent standard.

 The strategy allowed Nintendo to avoid some of the mistakes of other consoles in the market, including the older Atari 2600.
 According to Nintendo president Hiroshi Yamauchi, "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games."
 Officially launched in 1985, the NES quickly became a commercial success outside of Japan.
 By the end of the decade, it was estimated that Nintendo's products were in 15–20 million homes in America, or 30% of American households.
 Nintendo accounted for 80% of the video game market at an estimate $2.7 billion in sales per year, which was more than the market for all home computer software.